ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/streaming/pipe.md

 weight: 20
 ---

-Pipes are conduits for reliably transmitting messages of a particular type between publishers and consumers attached at the ends of the conduit.
+Pipes are uni-directional conduits for reliably transmitting data of a particular type between publishers and consumers attached at the ends of the conduit.
 Pipes play a large role in the resiliency of a reactive system.
 Pipes have the following characteristics:
 * _persistent_ - The messages flowing through the pipe are persisted to stable, durable storage, so they cannot be lost even in the event of system failure or shutdown.